Schw4rz/glicko2/README.md

 # calculate updates for all players
 UpdateGlicko2Periods(strengths, matches)
 ```
+Result is a `data.table` object with the history of Glicko-2 ratings for each player and period:
 ```
    player period           r           RD         sigma
 1:      A      0 1500.000000 200.00000000 0.06000000000